zhanghustc/CCMO/README.md

 This R package implements a novel statistical method for detecting disease-associated SNPs using genotype data from case-control mother-offspring pairs, and each case or control has additional covariate data from his/her mother.
 The novel statistical method is documented in the following manuscript:

-_Zhang H, Mukherjee B, Arthur V, Hochner H, Chen J. An Efficient and Computationally Robust Statistical Method for Analyzing Case-Control Mother-Offspring Pair Genetic Association Studies.
+_Zhang H, Mukherjee B, Arthur V, Hu G, Hochner H, Chen J. An Efficient and Computationally Robust Statistical Method for Analyzing Case-Control Mother-Offspring Pair Genetic Association Studies.
 Accepted by Annals of Applied Statistics._

 ## Other related materials